 A Day in Data Scientist’s life

 Let’s consider you work for SuperAnalytica (an imaginary Data Science company).
-On one project you are assigned the task to analyze the workings of a client’s customer service centres spread across the globe.
+You are assigned to analyze the workings of a client’s customer service centers spread across the globe on one project.

-Now allow me to take you through three days of your work on this project where on the first day you assume a role of a ML expert, on second of a AI deep learning expert and on the third day you fill in the shoes of a data scientist.
+Now allow me to take you through three days of your work on this project where on the first day, you assume a role of an ML expert, on the second of an AI deep learning expert, and on the third day, you fill in the shoes of a data scientist.
 Check this out if you want to read more about the Data Scientist Job Description and the Role of Data Scientist.

 Day One: Machine Learning Expert

-You start off by acquiring data.
+You start by acquiring data.
 Data Acquisition in Data Science is a starting point but an extremely crucial step.
-Once the data is ready, you use your mathematical and statistical knowledge to explore the data and are able to come up with some useful insights.
+Once the data is ready, you use your mathematical and statistical knowledge to explore the data and develop useful insights.

-Various Statistical and Mathematical models are able to provide you with knowledge such as if the age of the agents in the service centres is dependent on the time taken by them to resolve the problem or not etc.
+Various Statistical and Mathematical models can provide you with knowledge such as if the age of the agents in the service centers depends on the time taken by them to resolve the problem or not etc.

-You also hardcode a lot of programming using ‘if’ and ‘else’ conditions and use some loops and think of as many possibilities as you can to give you insights but still there are limitations to what all you can imagine and program.
+You also hardcode a lot of programming using ‘if’ and ‘else’ conditions and use some loops and think of as many possibilities as you can to give you insights.
+However, still, there are limitations to what all you can imagine and program.

-For example, you find that the centre received negative reviews when the average age of the agents was more than 30, minutes taken to solve the problem of a complainant was more than 10 minutes and average waiting time for the complainant was more than 15 minutes.
+For example, you find that the center received negative reviews when the average age of the agents was more than 30 minutes taken to solve the problem of a complainant was more than 10 minutes and the average waiting time for the complainant was more than 15 minutes.

-Also, there can be an almost infinite amount of parameters that you need to look at before creating these rules, thus making the analysis extremely complicated and difficult coupled with the fact that the data is huge.
-This is where you take help of ML.
+Also, there can be an almost infinite amount of parameters that you need to look at before creating these rules, thus making the analysis complicated, coupled with the fact that the data is huge.
+This is where you take the help of ML.

-Now, programming languages such as Python and R come into play and concepts of ML such as Supervised and Unsupervised Learning become the environment for your working.
+Now, programming languages such as Python and R come into play, and concepts of ML such as Supervised and Unsupervised Learning become the environment for your work.

-The methodology of your working will go through a paradigm shift as now instead of expecting answers by applying a set of rules (program) on your data, you will input the answers along with the data in a ML algorithm which will then output the set of rules which will then be used to find answers.
-This is a typical case when working with algorithms that work under Supervised Learning setup.
+The methodology of your work will go through a paradigm shift as now instead of expecting answers by applying a set of rules (program) on your data, you will input the answers along with the data in an ML algorithm which will then output the set of rules which will then be used to find answers.
+This is a typical case when working with algorithms that work under a Supervised Learning setup.

-You, on your project, will require a well-labelled historical data (commonly known as Training Dataset) which will have all the parameters (variables/features) that you currently have.
+You, on your project, will require well-labeled historical data (commonly known as Training Dataset), which will have all the parameters (variables/features) that you currently have.

 The labels will be the satisfaction score provided by the complainants.
-Thus, we provide the supervised learning algorithms with the available input and correct output for all data points and the ML algorithm creates a function mapping and correlating the inputs with the outputs and this function is then used on the data provided to you for this project.
+Thus, we provide the supervised learning algorithms with the available input and correct output for all data points.
+The ML algorithm creates a function mapping and correlating the inputs with the outputs.
+This function is then used on the data provided to you for this project.

-This way the system is made to ‘learn’ rather than programmed and the task is automated and as in when new well-labelled data comes in, the algorithm is made to rerun to update and learn a new function by determining the new statistical structure of the training dataset.
+This way, the system is made to ‘learn’ rather than programmed, and the task is automated.
+When new well-labeled data comes in, the algorithm is made to rerun to update and learn a new function by determining the new statistical structure of the training dataset.

-Another common environment where ML algorithms work is in Unsupervised Learning setup where there is no training data available.
+Another common environment where ML algorithms work is in an Unsupervised Learning setup with no training data available.

-Here you can perform tasks such as identifying the different groups of member service centres with each having a different set of characteristics.
-A similar exercise can be performed for the various agents working in these centres.
+Here, you can perform tasks such as identifying the different groups of member service centers, each with different characteristics.
+A similar exercise can be performed for the various agents working in these centers.

 Day Two: AI Deep Learning Expert